Deedone/highheat/README.md

     Build xen-tools current yocto project:
         hh build xen-tools

     Autodetect and build the project (based on the current directory) hh build

     Deploy xen-tools to /srv/tftp:
-        hh deploy xen-tools somehost:/srv/tftp
+        hh deploy xen-tools host:/srv/tftp

     Deploy qemu to domd-rootfs.ext4:
         hh deploy qemu /path/to/domd-rootfs.ext

+    Interactively edit the ramfs image
+        hh editimg host:/srv/ironhide/mp/uInitramfs
+         (opens new shell inside the unpacked image)

+        hh editimg host:/srv/ironhide/mp/uInitramfs,/etc/xen/domd.cfg
+         (opens domd.cfg in your editor)

+    Interactively edit the DTB
+        hh editimg host:/srv/ironhide/mp/xen.dtb
+        Note: Decompiled dts is saved in cache to preserve comments/formatting/broken code/etc
 ~~~

-The three main actions are edit, build and deploy.
+The main actions are edit, build, deploy, info and editimg(interactive).
-Edit opens the project source in the preferred editor.
+*Edit* opens the project source in the preferred editor.
-Build builds the project (runs the do_compile/install/deploy scripts).
+*Build* builds the project (runs the do_compile/install/deploy scripts).
-Deploy copies the built project to the target.
+*Deploy* copies the built project to the target.
+*Info* prints relevant project information, such as source/work/deploy dirs and used recipes.
+*Editimg* downloads/unpacks the specified image and lets you edit it by hand.

 Each command accepts the domain and the project name as arguments.
 Domain is only relevant for [Moulin](https://github.com/xen-troops/moulin) projects with multiple domains.
 For HH to be able to find the correct project, you need to run it from somewhere inside the yocto or moulin root directory.